 The typical cost for Cup Competitions are usually between £15-£25 for grassroots football.
-The average amount of competitions is usually two.
+The average amount of competitions is usually two per seasons.

-The cost of referees are usually between £15 – £30.
-This fee is typically paid by the home team, when playing league matches.
+The cost of referees is usually between £15 – £40.
+This fee is typically paid by the home team when playing league matches.
 Some matches are refereed by opposite coaches.

 Football Pitch Furniture

 Football pitch furniture can be a six-seater folding portable bench.
 A crowd barrier in accordance with, the respect campaign.
 A drinks bottle carrier. £90 in total.

 Your club can usually rent a pitch for a year to play your home games.
 This is also used to provide training.
 Approach your local council who will charge a fee between £500 to £1500 a year.

 Matchday Ball.
 Training Balls.
 Football Marker Cones.
 Hurdles.
 Slalom Poles.
 Tactic Boards.
 Speed and Agility Equipment.
 Corner posts.
 Coloured football bibs.
 Ball Pumps.
 Correct size goals for the year group.
 Around £180 in total.

 To register your club with the league you must pay a registration fee.
 This registration fee is generally around £90.

 Important Members of a Grassroots Football Club

 Every club requires a Club chairman to arrange committee meetings and to assist the club secretary.